 In 2017, the park had approximately how many visitors?

 A: 18.3 million visitors, making it the second most visited amusement park in the world that year.

 According to a March 2005 Disney report, jobs are supported by the Disneyland Resort?

 This includes about 20,000 direct Disney employees and how many third-party employees (independent contractors or their employees)?

-The concept for Disneyland began when Walt Disney was visiting Griffith Park in Los Angeles with whom?
+The concept for Disneyland began when Walt Disney was visiting Griffith Park in

 A: His daughters Diane and Sharon.

 While watching them ride the merry-go-round, he came up with the idea of a what?

 A: A place where adults and their children could go and have fun together, though his dream lay dormant for many years.

 He may have also been influenced by his father's memories of what?